cutlasjgh/vision-robotpy-2023/README.md

 Field Coordinate System
 The field coordinate system (or global coordinate system) is an absolute coordinate system where a point on the field is designated as the origin.
 Positive
  (theta) is in the counter-clockwise direction, and the positive x-axis points away from your alliance’s driver station wall, and the positive y-axis is perpendicular and to the left of the positive x-axis.
-??
-I actually think FCS is absolute, blue wall is near origin, and redwall is about 20 meters in positive X direction.
-CORRECT This if found different.
+If you don't use the field flip API calls, then FCS is absolute, blue wall is near origin, and redwall is about 20 meters in positive X direction.
 One factor that agrees is the photonvision botpose which is compat with WPIlib (not all of photonvision coords are though.)

 Robot Coordinate System
 The robot coordinate system (or local coordinate system) is a relative coordinate system where the robot is the origin.
 The direction the robot is facing is the positive x axis, and the positive y axis is perpendicular, to the left of the robot.
-Positive is counter-clockwise.
+Positive rotation in Yaw or Z axis is counter-clockwise.
 Note WPILib’s Gyro class is clockwise-positive, so you have to invert the reading in order to get the rotation with either coordinate system.

 WPIlib coord system agrees with: